When playing legato passages, these are your friend – but what are pull offs?

 When learning to play guitar, once you start to move on from the standard, fretting notes or chords with one hand, and strumming/ plucking with the other, there are some techniques that you read about, or come across in tablature, that may puzzle you.
+Hammer-ons and pull offs are prime examples.

 You’re just coming to terms with how tablature works, and suddenly, there are even more symbols and even more terminology.
 Don’t panic- most of these are far more straightforward that they seem, both to understand and to play.
 Once mastered, they’ll open up a world of possibilities, too.

-The pull off is one of the most common of these techniques, and also one of the most useful- particularly when used with the hammer on.
+Pull offs are one of the most common of these techniques, and also one of the most useful- particularly when used with the hammer on.
 But, what is a pull off?

 Two notes for the price of one…?